-In September 2019, the New Zealand Ministry of Business, Innovation and Employment offered to renew licenses for spectrum used by 2degrees in the 1800 MHz and 2100 MHz spectrum bands.
-The offers are for 2x20 MHz in the 1800 MHz band and 2x15 MHz in the 2100 MHz band.
-In October and November 2020, the New Zealand government issued formal offers for the 1800 MHz and 2100 MHz spectrum for a total of 20 years commencing April 2021.
-2degrees has accepted the offers with an initial term of two years and the purchase price for each of the spectrum bands was paid in January 2021.
-The offers for the remaining 18-year terms are open for acceptance until November 2022 and will not be accepted until closer to that time.
+In October and November 2020, the New Zealand Ministry of Business, Innovation and Employment issued offers to renew licenses for spectrum used by 2degrees in the 1800 MHz and 2100 MHz spectrum bands.
+The offers were made with respect to 2x20 MHz in the 1800 MHz band and 2x15 MHz in the 2100 MHz band for renewal periods totaling 20 years commencing April 2021.
+2degrees accepted the offers with an initial term of two years and paid the purchase price for these renewals in January 2021.
+The offers for the remaining 18-year renewal terms are open for acceptance until November 2022 and will not be accepted until closer to that time.
 The cost of the spectrum for each of the 18-year terms is permitted to be paid in four annual installments beginning January 2023.
-Although the purchase amounts are not legally committed until final terms for each of the offers are accepted, we have included the expected amounts of all renewal installment payments (inclusive of estimated interest) in the total purchase commitments table below.
+Although the purchase amounts are not legally committed until final terms for the 18-year renewal offers are accepted, we have included the expected amounts of all renewal installment payments (inclusive of estimated interest) in the total purchase commitments table below.
+This commitment declined for the payment in January 2021 and the impact of foreign currency during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.

 2degrees has outstanding commitments with Huawei Technologies (New Zealand) Company Limited ("Huawei") and Tech Mahindra through 2024 for ongoing network infrastructure support and maintenance, technical support and spare parts maintenance, software upgrades, products, professional services, information technology services, and other equipment and services.
 The significant majority of the commitment relates to existing network technology and includes amounts that will be reflected within both capital expenditures and operating expenses.
-In February 2021, effective December 2020, 2degrees and Huawei amended payment terms of the purchase of existing software licenses to provide for installment payments by 2degrees for this commitment.
+In February 2021, effective December 2020, 2degrees and Huawei amended the payment terms for the purchase of existing software licenses to provide for installment payments by 2degrees for this commitment.
 Quarterly payments commenced in the first quarter of 2021 and will continue through 2022.
+This commitment declined for the obligations met and the impact of foreign currency during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.

 In August 2017, the New Zealand government signed an agreement with a New Zealand wireless carriers' joint venture group, consisting of 2degrees, Vodafone and Spark New Zealand Limited, to fund a portion of the country's rural broadband infrastructure project (the "RBI2 Agreement").
-2degrees paid \$1.5 million and \$1.7 million for the project under the RBI2 Agreement during the three months ended March 31, 2021 and 2020, respectively, and such payments were included in investing activities in the Condensed Consolidated Statements of Cash Flows.
-As of March 31, 2021 and December 31, 2020, investment in this joint venture was \$11.0 million and \$9.9 million, respectively, and was included in Other assets in the Condensed Consolidated Balance Sheets.
+2degrees paid \$3.0 million and \$1.7 million for the project under the RBI2 Agreement during the six months ended June 30, 2021 and 2020, respectively, and such payments were included in investing activities in the Condensed Consolidated Statements of Cash Flows.
+As of June 30, 2021 and December 31, 2020, investment in this joint venture was \$12.4 million and \$9.9 million, respectively, and was included in Other assets in the Condensed Consolidated Balance Sheets.
 2degrees' estimated outstanding obligation for investments under the RBI2 Agreement does not include potential operating expenses or capital expenditure upgrades associated with the RBI2 Agreement.
+This commitment declined for the obligations met and the impact of foreign currency during the six months ended June 30, 2021 and is included as a component of the remaining commitments in the table below.